researcherben/structural-simulation-toolkit/sst_logging/Simplified_SST_Logging.md

 ### Define Log Levels ###

 The SST Output class defines its verbose level as a 32-bit unsigned integer.
 This allows for over 4 billion logging levels.
 However, loggers typically only define a few logging levels as listed above, possibly with room for a few user-defined custom logging levels.
-In addtion, loggers typically define their logging levels by name for easy reference.
+In addition, loggers typically define their logging levels by name for easy reference.

-To accomplish this in SST, map the numeric log levels to names using `#define`or enumerations.
+To accomplish this in SST, map the numeric log levels to names using `#define` or enumerations.

 ```
 #define LOG_LEVEL_FATAL 0